 Geographic scope and time frame : Eastern and central African regions; project announced in July 2006.

 Towards the end of 2010, the Ministry of Health released a Mother-Child Health Passport (MCH HP).
 The Mother-Child Health Passport is an initiative to improve maternal and child health in Uganda.
 It has already been started in a number of African countries including Malawi, Benin, Tanzania and Kenya.
 It replaces and combines the antenatal and child health cards.
 This Mother-Child Health Passport is a medical document that records pertinent facts, findings, and observations about an individual child's health history including natal history, past and present illnesses, tests, treatments and outcomes.
-It will also chronologically document the care of the mother during pregnancy and the child after delivery, thus offering an important element contributing to high-quality care.
+It has also chronologically documented the care of the mother during pregnancy and the child after delivery, thus offering an important element contributing to high-quality care.
 As in the rest of Africa, it is paper based and therefore will have the inherent problems associated with manual paper based medical documentation systems.
-To ameliorate these problems, the paper system should be supplemented by an electronic system.
-This will revolutionise the health care system and efforts need to be made to enable the health system proceed from manual or semi-automatic data processing to a new method of entering, storage, and searching and protecting data using an affordable and safe electronic system.
+To ameliorate these problems, the paper system is supplemented by an electronic system.
+This has revolutionised the health care system and efforts need to be made to enable the health system proceed from manual or semi-automatic data processing to a new method of entering, storage, and searching and protecting data using an affordable and safe electronic system.

 Organisation(s)/funding sources : Uganda Government in collaboration with ICTs for African Rural Development (ICTARD), Uganda Martyrs University, Nkozi.
 Department of Computer Science and Information Systems (CSIS)